An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Introduction

 The flow solution $\flow$ of the ODE comes into play in both conditions \eqref{eq:A1intro} and \eqref{eq:A2intro}.
-However it is very seldom that the solution of the ODE is known explicitly.
-We hence provide some practical conditions to be able to verify the conditions without knowing $\varphi$.
-The first condition developed in Theorem~\ref{lem:prac-one} (that implies \eqref{eq:A1intro}) is similar to conditions to obtain exponential stability of equilibrium points of ODE in Lyapunov's theory.
+However, only rarely is the solution of the ODE known explicitly.
+Hence, we provide some practical conditions under which it is possible to verify the sufficient conditions without knowing $\varphi$.
+The condition developed in Theorem~\ref{lem:prac-one} (which implies \eqref{eq:A1intro}) is similar to the conditions for obtaining exponential stability of equilibrium points of ODEs in Lyapunov's theory.
 It states that the upper Dini directional derivative of $\potential$ in the direction of $F(\theta)$ has to be smaller than or equal to a negative constant times $\potential(\theta)$.
-The second conditions, developed in Theorem~\ref{lem:ode-igo} (that implies \eqref{eq:A2intro}) are based on the Lemma~1 in Chapter~9 of \cite{Borkar2008book} that provides conditions for the expected Euclidean distance between the stochastic algorithm and the solution of the underlying ODE to be bounded by a constant.
-We replace the constant with a constant times $\potential(\theta)$ by introducing a different condition.
-We illustrate how to use the different results and in particular the practical conditions on two examples taken from the context of adaptive algorithms for optimization of black-box functions.
-The construction of the function $\potential$ is carefully discussed.
+The additional conditions developed in Theorem~\ref{lem:ode-igo} (implying \eqref{eq:A2intro}) are based on the conditions for the expected Euclidean distance between the stochastic algorithm and the solution of the underlying ODE being bounded by a constant (see Lemma~1 in Chapter~9 of \cite{Borkar2008book}).
+We replace the constant with a constant times $\potential(\theta)$.
+We illustrate how to use the different results (and in particular the practical conditions) on the step-size adaptive evolution strategy described in \eqref{eq:es-igo-intro}.